DeepLink-org/DLSlime/docs/roadmap.md

 - Links

-DLSlime is dedicated to supporting efficient transmission over a variety of different links, including but not limited to IBVerbs, CUDA IPC, TCP Socket, PCIE, NVShmem, Ascend (Direct), ...
+DLSlime is dedicated to supporting efficient transmission over a variety of different links, including but not limited to IBVerbs, CUDA IPC, TCP Socket, PCIE, NVShmem, Ascend (Direct) ...

 - Transfer Engine